Maintenance of IEEE Standards

 Can a revision be done prior to 10 years?

 Yes.
-A Sponsor and Working Group can conduct the revision of a standard at any time.
+A Standards Committee and Working Group can conduct the revision of a standard at any time.
 A revision prior to Year 10 will keep the standard continuously active for another 10-year period after the approval of the revision by the IEEE-SASB.

 Can a withdrawal be done prior to 10 years?

 Yes.
-A Sponsor and Working Group can conduct a withdrawal ballot at any time.
+A Standards Committee and Working Group can conduct a withdrawal ballot at any time.

 Has the withdrawal process changed?